jontyrudman/personal-website-11ty/posts/2024-02-27_first-camera.md

 ### Walking with my dad

-Walking up Pen y Fan on a warm, cloudless day with my dad in April, 2017.
+Walking up Pen y Fan on a warm, cloudless day with my dad in April.

 <img src="/assets/posts/2024-02-27/penyfan.webp" />

 ### Venice

-Going to Venice in 2017 and taking my [first photo of a stranger](/pinboard) that wasn't just of their back.
+Going to Venice in the summer and taking my [first photo of a stranger](/pinboard) that wasn't just of their back.
 <span class="minor-text">
 There was a gorgeous pink light that frosted the clouds for what felt like hours that evening.
 </span>